calee0316/CSE110group3Wiki/Calvin-Lee.md

 - ECE 101

 # Hobbies
 My favorite hobby by far, and really my only hobby is basketball.
 Playing basketball, watching basketball, training for basketball, analyzing basketball, basically anything about basketball I am interested in.
-My favorite player has always been Kobe Bryant. #RIPMAMBA
+My favorite player has always been Kobe Bryant. #RIPMAMBA I am also a huge sneakerhead, love Jordans and Kobes.

 Living in Korea for the past 9 years, most of my interests in terms of entertainment (TV shows, music) tend to be Korean.
-Some of my favorite singers include 박효신 (Park Hyo-shin) and 정승환 (Jung Seung-hwan)
+Some of my favorite singers include 박효신 (Park Hyo-shin) and 정승환 (Jung Seung-hwan).
+I also like to read Korean webtoons.